 Parking can be a pain in the neck as well.
 Do some research on commuter parking, or ask friends or neighbors in the area for guidance.
 You don’t want to forget to get on the parking waiting list early if there is one.

-Make sure you consider real estate taxes when you are calculating how much you can afford to buy.
+Make sure you consider real estate taxes when you are calculating your cost of living and how much you can afford to buy.
 For example, real estate taxes are notoriously high in Westchester and parts of New Jersey.
 In Connecticut, property taxes are generally lower for similar priced properties but will still likely be higher for a similarly priced apartment in NYC.

 With recent federal tax reform passing, real estate taxes have become even more relevant as the new legislation only allows individuals to deduct up to $10,000 in state and local income and property taxes.
 Property taxes used to be fully deductible.
 If you are a high earner you may have to earn significantly more than you used to in order to pay your property taxes.

 Understanding the quality of the school district a home is assigned is very important.
-You may want to know where your kids will be going to grade school and high school, where your hypothetical kids might go to school, or maybe want to know the district to evaluate the effects for re-sale value.
+You may want to know where your kids will be going to grade school and high school, where your hypothetical kids might go to school, or maybe want to know the district to evaluate the effects for re-sale value even if you aren't looking to raise a family.

 Many people are willing to move to towns with high real estate taxes that have a great public school system as the educational services justify the higher expense.
 If you buy in a lower rated district, you may find yourself in a situation where you can’t recoup your investment when you go to sell your home or decide to move to a better district if/when you have children.